Nationally Recognised Qualifications

-We are proud to be a City & Guilds approved training centre with an excellent reputation within City & Guilds and future employers - for the high quality of the training we deliver to our students, and the calibre of the achievers that leave us to go out into the world of animal care!
+We are proud to be an approved training centre for both City & Guilds, and also now the Skills & Education Group Awards.
+We have an excellent reputation within City & Guilds and future employers - for the high quality of the training we deliver to our students, and the calibre of the achievers that leave us to go out into the world of animal welfare and conservation.

-We can offer you a unique, hands-on route to gaining a fully accredited and nationally recognised qualification, whilst working with all species of British wildlife.
+We offer a unique, hands-on route to gaining a fully accredited and nationally recognised qualification, whilst working with all species of British wildlife.

-We offer practical training courses, in all aspects of animal husbandry.
-As a working wildlife hospital, and a practical training centre, our students spend 90% of their time working and learning hands-on: cleaning, feeding, mucking out and moving some of the thousand plus wild animals that we have in our hospital at any one time.
+We offer practical training in all aspects of animal husbandry.
+As a working wildlife hospital, and a practical training centre, our students spend 60-80% of their time hands-on: cleaning, feeding, mucking out and moving some of the thousand plus wild animals that we have in our hospital at any one time.

-Most of what we teach is practically taught, with our students actually handling the hedgehogs, birds of prey, rabbits and swans.
-They get involved in all aspects of care from taking in deliveries of bags of feed, cleaning and hosing down pens, cages and aviaries to working in the wards and outside enclosures in all weathers.
-You get to see the full lifecycle of the hospital and work directly with all the sick, injured and orphaned species that come through our doors every day.
-Seeing those animals that come in, go through their treatment, get well and go back out into the wild is the whole point of what we are doing here at Tiggywinkles.
+In their practical sessions, students handle the hedgehogs, birds of prey, rabbits and swans, to name but a few species.
+They are involved in all aspects of care from taking in deliveries of bags of feed, cleaning and hosing down pens, cages and aviaries to working in the wards and outside enclosures, or assisting with health checking.
+The year round course means students get to experience everything the varying seasons brings, whilst playing their part in the care of all the sick, injured and orphaned species that come through our doors every day.
+Students play a key part in the care and rehabilitation of our patients and help them on their road back into the wild.

-These courses are ideal for anyone wishing to learn the basics or build their experience of animal husbandry, whilst working hands-on with wildlife, in a very busy Hospital environment.
+These courses are ideal for anyone wishing to have a career in the animal welfare industry, whilst learning hands-on with wildlife, in a very busy Hospital environment.

 We run different course levels, click below to learn more about each course.

 Download an application form here: Student Application form